andrewt3000/MachineLearning/README.md

 1. regression - predicting a continuous value attribute (Example: house prices)
 2. classification - predicting a discrete value.
 (Example: pass or fail, hot dog/not hot dog)

-### Dimensionality reduction
+### ML Terminology
+[Features](https://en.wikipedia.org/wiki/Feature_(machine_learning)) - measurable property being observed.
+Features are the inputs to a machine learning model.
+An example of a features is pixel brightness in computer vision tasks or the square footgage of a house in home pricing prediction.

+Feature selection - The process of choosing the features.
+It is important to pick features that correlate with the output.

-Reducing the number of features while preserving important features.
+Dimensoionality Reduction - Reducing the number of features while preserving important features.
 A simple example is selecting the area of a house as a feature rather than using width and length seperately.
 Other examples include singular value decomposition, variational auto-encoders, and t-SNE (for visualizations), and max pooling layers for CNNs.

 ### Machine learning models and applications